ARMmbed/mbed-mesh-api/README.md

 ```

 ## Testing
-Test application can be found under `./test/system_test`.
+The test application is located in `./test/system_test`.

 Use the same setup as in the example application.

-Compile the test
+Compile the test:
 ```
 yt target frdm-k64f-gcc
 yt build
 ```
-1. Flash the frdm-k64f with the software
+1. Flash the FRDM-K64F with the software.
-2. Start the serial terminal emulator
+2. Start the serial terminal emulator.
-3. Press the reset button on the board
+3. Press the **Reset** button on the board.
-4. Check test results from the traces
+4. Check the test results in the traces.